neo4j/graphql/docs/rfcs/rfc-020-array-methods.md

 }
 ```

+#### POP operations

 We could perform a POP operation like so, where the update parameter is an integer, specifying the number of array elements to pop off the end of the array.
-Popped off elements would then be returned in `poppedElements` inside the `info` object.
+Popped off elements would then be returned in a `poppedElements` object inside the `info` object.

 The minimum valid value is 1.
 Values less than 1 would result in an error.